somespecialone/aiosteampy/docs/tests.md

+!!! warning "Current tests are deprecated"
+    Test cases and test code as a whole are deprecated and will not work until they are updated (a lot of work).
+    I'll leave the code and this heading here as a reminder 🫣

 Firstly, almost all test are integration and incremental test.
 Mocking steam responses and validation passed query params with payload data would be much, much more complicated than real requests-responses to `steam`.